EDUCBA Logo

 Architecture

 The main attraction of the temple is the beautiful idol of Goddess Padmavathi.
 Its construction consists of gold and precious jewels.
 The shrine of Goddess Padmavathi is in the main sanctum sanctorum of the temple.
-Apart from being a popular pilgrimage destination, the temple is also known for its architectural beauty.
-The temple complex is spread over 27 acres and has three main shrines, each with a tower (vimana).
+In addition to its popularity as a pilgrimage destination, the temple earns recognition for its architectural beauty.
+The temple complex spreads over 27 acres and features three main shrines, each adorned with a tower (vimana).

 The central shrine is dedicated to Goddess Padmavathi and has a height of 180 feet, making it one of the tallest temples in South India.
 The other two shrines are to Lord Vishnu (Perumal) and his consort Goddess Lakshmi (Mahalakshmi).
 Paintings of Gods and Goddesses are spread all over the ceilings inside the temple.
 The Padmavathi temple is a fine example of Dravidian architecture and is one of the most popular tourist attractions in Tamil Nadu.
 Intricate carvings adorn the temple’s central shrine on a raised plinth.